thelastpickle/cassandra-reaper/src/docs/content/docs/usage/authentication.md

 +++
 [menu.docs]
-name = "Activate authentication for the web UI" weight = 100 identifier = "auth" parent = "usage"
+name = "Activating Web UI Authentication" weight = 100
+identifier = "auth"
+parent = "usage"
 +++

-# Activate authentication for the web UI
+# Activating Web UI Authentication

 Authentication can be activated in Reaper for the web UI only.
 It relies on [Apache Shiro](https://shiro.apache.org/), which allows to store users and password in files, databases or connect through LDAP and Active Directory out of the box.